seamus-brady/bumblestack_vm/README.md

 Bumblestack VM is a modular, C-based virtual machine and reasoning engine, designed for experimentation with symbolic AI, NARS (Non-Axiomatic Reasoning System), and related cognitive architectures. **This project is a fork of [ONA (OpenNARS for Applications)](https://github.com/opennars/ONA) and incorporates code and ideas from ONA 0.8.7, as well as other open-source projects.**

-The project includes a core C implementation, a Python interface, and a collection of scripts and utilities for building, testing, and extending the system.
+The project includes a core C implementation, a Web Assembly (WASM) build, a Python interface, and a collection of scripts and utilities for building, testing, and extending the system.
 See the Libs and Credits section for full attributions.

 ## Table of Contents